 - Don’t leave any free space in the box, the plates should be unable to lean on their side.

 - If any gaps appear inside the moving box, fill the free space with some paper.

 - Label the top and bottom side of the box after sealing it.

 - Leave a “fragile” label and set the box aside – it will later be loaded into the moving van.

-А dish barrel is one of the most efficient and easy way to pack plate when moving out.
+A dish barrel is one of the most efficient and easy ways to pack plates when moving out.
 Usually, a dish barrel has a capacity of approximately 5.6 cubic feet, which is perfectly enough to accommodate all of your kitchenware inside of it.